levkk/rwf/docs/docs/getting-started.md

 # Getting started

-Rust Web Framework (also called Rwf) has very few dependencies and is easy to install and use.
+Rust Web Framework (Rwf for short) has very few dependencies and is easy to install and use.

 ## Install Rust